Lam Phương: Struggles

 After the life where the land gradually stabilized every weekend, he tried to hire a restaurant to make a musical theater for literary friends to meet, to Tuy Hong and he had the opportunity to relive with musicals.
-After divorcing Tuy Hong, he left for Paris, France.
+After divorcing Tuy Hong, he left for Paris.
 Here, he worked for a grocery store, cleaning, packing, porting ...
 Until one day, he met a new love and he married the woman named Huong, but this woman also left him and followed others.

 In 1995, Lam Phuong returned to the US and married another woman.
 In early 1999, he suffered a stroke and hemiplegia.
 In this time, he met many difficulties but also received countless emotions.
 From the fact that the younger sister left the French food store to fly to the US to take care of him, it was about a music lover from Australia buying him a house and calling him every day to talk.
 She even went to the place, threw the wheelchair away to make him go on his own.
 Those feelings helped Lam Phuong musician gradually recover, however, it could not be the same.